• Skip to primary navigation

 Can I make vegan cordon bleu ahead of time?

 Yes!
-Follow the instruction up until the point where you have to cook the fillets.
+Follow the instructions up until the point where you have to cook the fillets.
 Then, wrap each piece in plastic foil and store it in an airtight container in the fridge for 2-3 days.

-Can you make this recipe gluten-free?
+Can you make this vegan cordon bleu gluten-free?

 No. Unfortunately, this recipe cannot be made gluten-free since vital wheat gluten is the main ingredient and cannot be substituted with anything else.